 WhatsApp does not automatically create a backup to Google drive until a user initiates the process and decides on the backup frequency for WhatsApp settings.
 Automatic backup happens only in the case of local storage.
 You can follow the following steps to ensure that WhatsApp is synced with your Google account to save backup files.

 - Open the WhatsApp settings panel by taping the three-dotted icon on the top right part of the screen.

 - Choose chats options and go to chats backup.
 Choose the ‘backup to Google drive’ option so that a copy of your chats goes to your account instead of local storage.

 - You can choose to add a Google account from this section and enter the login credentials so that they can appear here.
 If your phone is already signed in to a Google account, select it to back up your chat history.
 If you change the Google account, you will lose any backups saved earlier in that account.

 - You will also be required to choose the backup frequency to an option other than ‘never.’
-Your choice can be daily, weekly, monthly, or any custom choice depending on your preference.
+Your choice can be daily, weekly, monthly, or any custom, depending on your preference.

-Once you set up a Google account for your WhatsApp backups, the application will save a copy of the chat history and videos if you chose to include them in the backup.
+Once you set up a Google account for your WhatsApp backups, the application will save a copy of the chat history and videos if you choose to include them in the backup.
 If you lose your data in any event, you will not have problems retrieving them when you want.
-The following are steps to help you restore WhatsApp data, including the deleted audio files.
+The following steps help restore WhatsApp data, including the deleted audio files.

 - Assuming you synced a Google drive account to WhatsApp and arranged a backup frequency, you need to uninstall the WhatsApp application from your android phone.